 Limited reach on sponsored posts: Social Media act locally on sponsored posts.
 They connect and suggest accounts that are similar to what you like or comment close to where you are located in the world.
 Besides, sponsored posts on social media generate a buzz and traffic but lead rarely to long term benefits.

 Social Media feeds you and your followers with content that is similar to the one you watch and like.
 This has limits because it is the same for your followers.
 Therefore, when you post, you have more chances to reach social media users within the Tattoo Industry than outside of it.

-Your job is to be an artist that need space of mind and stress free to create.
+Your job is to be an artist that needs space of mind and stress-free to create.
 If you are doing more than 80/20 between your craft and social media, I can tell you something is wrong here because you will soon become more of a marketer than an artist.

 Likes will only get you that far.
 It is essential to understand that your artistic value isn’t determined by the number of followers or likes you have but more by your goals and how you progress from year to year in your artistic career.

 Tattoo Artist: Find your Social Media Aesthetic Voice